 6. Demonstrate that you’re listening by responding accordingly.

 Questions are not the only way to show that you are listening; other responses might include congratulations, commiseration, or a simple nod of the head.
+Cultivating diverse responses is a key aspect of learning how to listen better, enhancing the richness of your interactions and communication skills.

 As the old saying goes, “God gave us two ears and one mouth so we can listen twice as much as we talk,” try to take that advice in the workplace.
 Your colleagues and employers will appreciate your attentiveness, which will make them feel more positive toward you.